Frequently Asked Questions

 Once unlocked, go back to the main Settings and search for USB Debugging (found under Developer Options) and turn this On.

-2. With USB Debugging turned on, connect the phone via USB cable to the computer.
+2. With USB Debugging turned on, connect the phone via USB to the computer.
+Your computer is ready to detect to the phone.

 Windows PCs